houkah26/fcc-leaderboard/README.md

 # FreeCodeCamp Camper Leaderboard
-Simple camper leaderboard built as a practice project to try out using the BEM methodology along with Sass and React.
+Simple camper leaderboard built as a practice project to try out using BEM methodology along with Sass and React.

 [Link to App](https://leaderbord-fcc.herokuapp.com/)